 Enterprise RPA – Today’s Standard

 If you’re familiar with RPA, you’ve likely seen the traditional, centralized model typical of enterprise deployments.
-In it, IT (or a singular Center of Excellence) is responsible for governing the RPA program, prioritizing ideas, delivering automation and supporting the whole platform.
+In it, IT (or a singular center of excellence) is responsible for governing the RPA program, prioritizing ideas, delivering automation and supporting the whole platform.
 Business users are responsible for identifying and qualifying ideas, often with further support from an RPA governing group.
 Everyone shares delivery and support, but these steps typically require plenty of ongoing IT engagement.
 For the last few years, most tools, vendors and organizations have taken this route.

 A common challenge is the speed of scaling and realizing ROI due in part to IT resources, which causes a bottleneck and competing priorities across different business groups.
-This model has obvious benefits, though, like tighter control over deployed automations, bot standards, and security.
+This model has obvious benefits, though, like tighter control over deployed automations, bot standards and security.
 Plus, costs for licensing, not to mention training and user support, are likely lower.
-And finally, central governance offers the best path towards clear metrics and understanding RPA’s actual impact across the organization.
+And finally, central governance offers the best path toward clear metrics and understanding RPA’s actual impact across the organization.
 Many organizations have realized ROI, scale and success from this approach.